How to get started with indoor cycling training

 The next level: Zwift and smart trainers

 Indoor training has been revolutionised in recent years.
-Zwift, a virtual training platform in which you can ride and race with other cyclist around the world, has made indoor training far more interactive, realistic and sociable.
+Zwift, a virtual training platform in which you can ride and race with other cyclists around the world, has made indoor training far more interactive, realistic and sociable.

 To get involved with Zwift, you'll need a smart trainer.
 These can automatically adjust the resistance to replicate the conditions on the road.
 They're costlier than regular indoor trainers, but the chances are you'll find it much easier to motivate yourself to join a Zwift race than to jump on a regular turbo trainer.